 Mr. Garre served as the 44th Solicitor General of the United States (2008-2009), after being unanimously confirmed to the position by the US Senate.
 As Solicitor General, he was the federal government’s top lawyer before the Supreme Court and was responsible for overseeing the government’s litigation in the federal appellate courts.
 He also served as Principal Deputy Solicitor General (2005-2008) and as an Assistant to the Solicitor General (2000-2004).
 He is the only person to have held all of those positions within the Office of the Solicitor General.

-Last term, in United States v.
-Home Concrete, the Court sided with Mr. Garre’s taxpayer client and handed the IRS a rare defeat in a 5-4 decision that The Wall Street Journal reported could have a billion dollar tax impact.
-In addition, in Maples v.
-Thomas, the Court issued a 7-2 decision in favor of Mr. Garre’s client, a death row inmate, in one of the most closely watched cases in the legal industry in recent years.
-During the current term, he has argued four cases before the Court, including in Fisher v.
-University of Texas—one of the most closely watched cases of the term.
+Recently, in Vance v.
+Ball State University, the Court issued a 5-4 decision in favor of Mr. Garre’s employer client, in one of the most closely watched employment discrimination cases in recent years.
+In addition, in United States v.
+Home Concrete, the Court recently sided with Mr. Garre’s taxpayer client and handed the IRS a rare defeat in a 5-4 decision that the Wall Street Journal reported could have a billion dollar tax impact.
+During the past three terms, he has argued nine cases before the Court, including in Fisher v.
+University of Texas.

 Mr. Garre has handled cases involving a wide array of important matters, including in the areas of administrative law, alien tort statute, antitrust, bankruptcy, business and employment law, contract law, civil rights, education, environmental law (Clean Air Act, Clean Water Act, and National Environmental Policy Act), First Amendment, Fifth Amendment, food and drug, Indian law, intellectual property (patent, copyright, and trademark), international law, labor, preemption, separation of powers, tax, telecommunications, torts and voting rights.

-In 2012, Mr. Garre was awarded the prestigious Rex Lee Advocacy Award.
+In 2014, Mr. Garre was elected to both the American Law Institute and the American Academy of Appellate Lawyers.
+In 2012, he was awarded the prestigious Rex Lee Advocacy Award.
 In 2011, his successful representation in Christian Legal Society v.
 Martinez was recognized by the Financial Times in its "US Innovative Lawyers Report.”
 In 2010, he was named “Appellate Lawyer of the Week” by the National Law Journal for his successful arguments before the Supreme Court in two different cases just eight days apart.
-His successful certiorari petition in Maples v.
+In addition, his successful certiorari petition in Maples v.
 Thomas was named by the National Law Journal as its “Brief of the Week.”